 The tireless pursuit of business success would mean little if we didn’t have the skill and experience to back it up.
 Our lawyers have helped shape antitrust law in groundbreaking decisions in the United States, Europe and Asia.
 Our success as lead counsel in the landmark U.S. Supreme Court decision in Continental T.V. v.
 GTE Sylvania laid the framework for modern antitrust analysis in the United States.
 We were the first firm to try a follow-on damages case in the UK.
 We also tried the first case to be accepted by the Beijing First Intermediate People’s Court under the 2008 Chinese Anti-Monopoly Law.

 Our record of success is well recognized.
-We are “highly recommended” in California by the Global Competition Review 100 highly recommends our team.
-Chambers USA 2016 and Chambers Europe 2016 rank members of our team in California, France and the UK.
-And Chambers USA 2016 reports that we are known as "a respected group of seasoned practitioners" who are "great advocates and highly responsive.”
+We are “highly recommended” in California by the Global Competition Review.
+Chambers USA 2017 and Chambers Europe 2017 rank members of our team in California, Washington, D.C., France and the UK.
+And Chambers USA 2017 reports that we have a “combination of terrific client focus and dedication" as well as "great knowledge of the substantive area."

 When you’re facing an investigation brought by government regulators, understanding their mindset and priorities is key.
 Not only in cartel or abuse of dominance cases, but also in sector inquires and merger control investigations.
 From Washington, D.C., to Brussels to Beijing, we have that perspective.